LangsterGA/Activity8/README.md

 - This guide was developed using QGIS version 3.4.7 “Madeira”.
 If you have a different version installed, the graphics and method may be different.
 You do not need to install this version - just a note that you may have some interface differences.

 ## Step 1.
 Extract case data
 This step is covered in the [Data Extraction](https://worldhealthorganization.github.io/godata/data-extraction/) document.
-Please note that we opted to include the location ID field in the export.
+Please note that you should include the location ID field in the export.
 This field will be used to join the case data to the shapefile.